MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 Both in the filter pane and on a request page, you enter your filter criteria in the box under the filter field.

 The type of the filter field determines which criteria you can enter.
-For example, filtering a field that has fixed values will only let you choose from those values.
+For example, filtering a field with fixed values only lets you choose from those values.
 Learn more information about special filter symbols in [Filter criteria](#FilterCriteria) and [Filter tokens](#FilterTokens).

 Columns that already have filters are indicated by the ![Filter icon.](media/ui-search/filter-icon.png "Filter icon") icon in the column heading.
 To remove a filter, choose the drop-down arrow, and then choose the **Clear Filter** action.